mkeari/ROBT414_HRI/PA2_NAO_robot/README.md

-# Programming Assignment 1 - Human Pose Estimation
+# Programming Assignment 2 - NAO Robot Control

-This project is designed to classify the human pose by measuring the positions of defined body points using the PoseNet architecture.
+This project is designed to simulate the NAO Robot control using the virtual robot and animate it for "Follow me" task.